pomegranatebee/hyperv-debian/README.md

     sudo systemctl reload ssh

 Terminate session, and confirm that SSH no longer works with password authentication.
-This is the message you should see:
+This is the message you should see in the terminal:

     <default_username>@<vm_ip_address>: Permission denied (publickey).

+# Update packages

+    sudo apt-get update&&sudo apt-get upgrade

+# Update VM desktop environment to run at higher resolutions in Hyper-V

+Open root configuration file for GRUB:

+    sudo nano /etc/default/grub

+Edit the value for GRUB_CMDLINE_LINUX_DEFAULT like so:

+    GRUB_CMDLINE_LINUX_DEFAULT="quiet splash video=hyperv_fb:1920x1080"

+Update GRUB:

+    sudo update-grub

+Reboot, then update the screen resolution in your desktop environment.